MikhailK89/excel-course/README.md

 4. unselect row and column headings during cells resizing
 5. adding the ability to enter a formula in a cell
 6. getting a formula of an active cell (or value when cell is inactive)
+7. delete styles and data from a selected group of cells (using delete button)

 ## Links
 The project idea was taken from Vladilen Minin programming course.